Chapter 1: Hemorrhoid Banding

 Are You Awake During Hemorrhoid Banding?

 If you receive CRH O’Regan treatment, you will be awake during hemorrhoid banding.
-The CRH O’Regan System does not require sedation because it is fast, painless and can be done in a doctor’s office.
+The CRH O’Regan System does not require sedation because it is fast, painless, and can be done in a clinic utilizing the CRH O’Regan System.

-If you have more questions about hemorrhoid banding and how it works, please contact a Physician utilizing the CRH O’Regan System near you.Chapter 2: What to Expect With Hemorrhoid Banding
+If you have more questions about hemorrhoid banding and how it works, please find a clinic utilizing the CRH O’Regan System near you.Chapter 2: What to Expect With Hemorrhoid Banding